rockjohny360/M-S-Premium-Rideshare/README.md

 If booked in advance, we can assist with:
 *   **Personal Shopping & Errands:** Need us to pick up groceries, dry cleaning, or retail items before we pick you up?
 We have you covered.
 *   **Guest & VIP Transport:** We can manage reservations and pick up your family members, VIP guests, or business associates on your behalf.
-*   **Special Requests:** If you need a specific coffee waiting for you in the cupholder or another bespoke errand completed prior to meeting, just let us know.
+*   **Special Requests:** If you need a specific coffee waiting for you in the Café or another bespoke errand completed prior to meeting, just let us know.

 *(Note: These exclusive concierge services require advance booking and are subject to an additional fee based on the request.)*